Lyme disease: Host animals

 Tick-borne diseases are estimated to affect ~80 % of cattle worldwide.
 They also affect cats, dogs, and other pets.
 Routine veterinary control of ticks of domestic animals through the use of acaricides has been suggested as a way to reduce exposure of humans to ticks.
-However, chemical control with acaricides is now criticized on a number of grounds.
+However, chemical control with acaricides is now criticized on several grounds.
 Ticks appear to develop resistance to acaricides; acaricides are costly; and there are concerns over their toxicity and the potential for chemical residues to affect food and the environment.

 In Europe, known reservoirs of Borrelia burgdorferi were 9 small mammals, 7 medium-sized mammals and 16 species of birds (including passerines, sea-birds and pheasants).
 These animals seem to transmit spirochetes to ticks and thus participate in the natural circulation of B. burgdorferi in Europe.
 The house mouse is also suspected as well as other species of small rodents, particularly in Eastern Europe and Russia.
 "The reservoir species that contain the most pathogens are the European roe deer Capreolus capreolus; "it does not appear to serve as a major reservoir of B. burgdorferi" thought Jaenson & al. (1992) (incompetent host for B. burgdorferi and TBE virus) but it is important for feeding the ticks, as red deer and wild boars (Sus scrofa), in which one Rickettsia and three Borrelia species were identified", with high risks of coinfection in roe deer.
 Nevertheless, in the 2000s, in roe deer in Europe "two species of Rickettsia and two species of Borrelia were identified".